Politics of Nicaragua

-Nicaragua operates as a presidential republic in which the executive serves as both head of state and head of government.
-Nicaragua has a multi-party system for elections.
-Executive power is exercised by the government, while legislative power is vested in both the government and the National Assembly.
-The judiciary is heavily influenced by the Presidency.
+Nicaragua operates nominally as a presidential republic in which the executive serves as both head of state and head of government, but since 2025 it has functioned as a formal co-presidency shared by Daniel Ortega and his wife Rosario Murillo, and as a de jure dictatorship since July 2026, when Ortega announced the country would no longer hold elections.

+Executive power is exercised by the co-presidency, which, since the 2025 constitutional reforms, formally coordinates the legislative, judicial, and electoral branches, as well as the national police.
+Legislative power is nominally vested in both the government and the National Assembly, though the assembly operates under executive coordination and has unanimously approved successive reforms expanding presidential authority.
+The judiciary is likewise subordinated to the presidency under these reforms.

 Nicaragua is consistently ranked as one of the least democratic countries in Latin America, with significant human rights violations.
-Since Daniel Ortega's return to presidential office in 2007, Nicaragua has experienced democratic backsliding, as Ortega has centralized power and repressed the political opposition.
+Since Ortega's return to presidential office in 2007, Nicaragua has experienced democratic backsliding, as Ortega has centralized power and repressed the political opposition.
 Scholars describe Nicaragua as somewhere between a competitive authoritarian regime and a full authoritarian regime.
+In July 2026, Ortega announced that elections would be abolished.

 The dominant political party in Nicaragua, FSLN, is firmly controlled by Ortega.
-Despite his left-wing revolutionary rhetoric, Ortega has allied with the business class and enacted what scholars characterize as crony capitalism.
+Despite his left-wing revolutionary rhetoric, Ortega has allied with the business class and allowed what Thaler and Mosinger characterize as crony capitalism to flourish.